 - 1 Tablespoon grated Parmesan cheese

-- sprinkle of shaved Parmesan cheese, optional
+- sprinkle shaved Parmesan cheese optional

 - Wash your asparagus and chop off the ends.

 - In a large skillet (should be large enough to hold the asparagus without bending them), over high heat, add the asparagus and broth.
 Cover and cook for 3 minutes minutes, shake the pan, then cook an additional 2 minutes or until the asparagus is fork tender.